goopypanther/hackerboat/doc/systems/HackerboatBeagleboneStateDescription.md

 **System**          | **State**
 --------------------|----------
 Group				| Initialize
-Indicator Lights    | Solid Amber
+Indicator Lights    | Flashing Green

 This is the state the Beaglebone enters on power up.
 It transitions to Self-Test after peripheral initialization.